Hostile architecture: Art, planter beds and flower pots

-This type of exclusionary design may involve, for example, displaying a large flowerpot where homeless people previously used the pavement to sleep.
-Other examples that have occurred include a stone painted in rainbow colours, putting out blocking shrubbery on a sidewalk, and "fun" shaped seating.
+This type of exclusionary design may involve, for example, installing a large flowerpot where homeless people previously slept on the pavement.
+Other examples that have occurred include a stone painted in rainbow colours, removing blocking shrubbery from a sidewalk, and "fun"-shaped seating.

+In 2023, businesses, homeowners and the public works department in San Francisco began using steel tubs as garden beds to deter camping and sleeping rough.
+Some residents have objected that to the deployment of planters, citing a continued lack of funding for overcrowded shelters; to the haphazard placement of planters; and removal of sidewalk space.
+Residents with mobility issues raised concerned about reducing the accessibility of sidewalks.
+The city instituted a free permitting system for street planters in response.

+Loudspeakers

-In Sweden, loudspeakers in Finspång have played music in order to get addicts to leave certain places.
-In the UK and Germany, so-called anti-loitering devices (see The Mosquito) have been installed to ensure that young people do not stay in places where they are installed.
+In Sweden, loudspeakers in Finspång have played music to get people with a substance use disorder to leave certain places.
+In the USA, UK and Germany, so-called anti-loitering devices (e.g., The Mosquito) have been installed to prevent young or homeless people from lingering in areas where they are installed.
 The devices work by emitting a monotone sound at such a high frequency that most people after adolescence lose the ability to hear it.
 Critics have stated that the devices constitute a violation of human rights and also comment that the phenomenon would create a "dangerous gap" between young people exposed to it and older people who can avoid it.
 In Germany, classical music has been used in an attempt to keep drug users away.
-In Berlin, a plan to use atonal music at S-Bahn stations has been withdrawn after criticism.
+In Berlin, a plan to use atonal music at S-Bahn stations was withdrawn after criticism.

 Sprinklers

-Sprinklers can be found in areas where spikes are considered too permanent; this solution involves spraying water on those staying in a particular place at a particular time.
+Sprinklers are used in areas where spikes are considered too permanent; this solution involves spraying water on those who are in a particular place at a particular time.

+In the Skid Row neighborhood of Los Angeles, sprinklers were turned on at night to deter encampments in parks.

-The Strand Bookstore in New York used such a system in 2013 to deter homeless people sleeping outside the store at night.
+The Strand Bookstore in New York used such a system in 2013 to deter homeless people from sleeping outside the store at night.
 Bonhams in San Francisco was criticised for an external sprinkler system that it claimed was used to clean "building and perimeter sidewalks during non-business hours intermittently over a 48-hour period", and which was also a point where homeless people gathered.